Defy Media: Smosh

 Smosh was founded in 2005 by Ian Hecox and Anthony Padilla and acquired by Alloy Digital in July 2011.
 The channel's core demographic is people ages 12–24.
 The Smosh website measures 1.5 million visitors monthly.
 With shows like Every [Blank] Ever, The Big What If, and its sketches, Smosh was called the Saturday Night Live of YouTube by Time in 2006.
 Smosh spin-off channels include Smosh Games, Smosh Pit, El Smosh, and the now defunct Shut Up!
 Cartoons.

 Smosh Games was launched as a spin-off of Smosh and relaunch of ClevverGames in September 2012.
 Hecox and Padilla teamed up with various online gamers to play games, provide reviews and updates, and share commentary.
 The channel contains gameplay videos and a gaming variation of Screen Junkies' Honest Trailers called Honest Game Trailers.
 The YouTube channel achieved 1 million subscribers within three months of launching.
 It has gained more than 350 million video views.

 On November 12, 2018, the Smosh cast released a video announcing that production of Smosh, Smosh Pit, and Smosh Games content was still ongoing, and that existing videos would be finished and other content would be continued to be released independently by Smosh on their YouTube channels.
 They subsequently joined Mythical Entertainment after their company was purchased by Rhett & Link.

+Under Mythical, Smosh launched their first official podcast, SmoshCast, in February 2019.
+In 2020, Smosh Games began a heavy focus on live streaming via Twitch, launching shows like Board AF Live.
+In June 2023, Hecox and Padilla bought Smosh back from Mythical Entertainment.
+For the first time in over a decade, Smosh became an independent, creator-owned company.
+Along with the buyback, Padilla officially returned as a regular cast member and co-owner after being gone for six years.